Institutional Partners

 European Commission

-As the largest and most representative network of civil society organisations in the field, Europa Nostra has been a longstanding partner of the European Commission on issues related to cultural heritage.
-We collaborate closely with the Directorate General for Education, Youth, Sport and Culture, as well as with other Directorate Generals with cultural heritage responsibilities, from Regional and Urban Policy to Research and Innovation.
-Europa Nostra has also nurtured a close and trust-based relationship with Mariya Gabriel, the European Commissioner in charge of culture.
+As the most representative network of civil society organisations in the field, Europa Nostra has been a longstanding partner of the European Commission on issues related to cultural heritage.
+We have collaborated closely with the Directorate General for Education, Youth, Sport and Culture, as well as with other Directorate Generals with cultural heritage responsibilities, from Regional and Urban Policy to Research and Innovation.
+Over the years, Europa Nostra has also nurtured a close and trust-based relationship with many representatives from the European Commission, including Margaritas Schinas, Vice-President of the European Commission (2019-present), Mariya Gabriel, European Commissioner for Innovation, Research, Culture, Education and Youth (2019-2023), and Iliana Ivanova, European Commissioner for Innovation, Research, Culture, Education and Youth (2023-present).

-Europa Nostra is a member of the Expert Group on Cultural Heritage of the European Commission, a platform for consultation and exchange on cultural heritage policies and programmes.
-Europa Nostra also contributes regularly to the Voices of Culture structured dialogue between the cultural sector in the European Union and the European Commission.
+Europa Nostra is a member of the European Commission’s Expert Group on Cultural Heritage, a platform for consultation and exchange on cultural heritage policies and programmes.
+Europa Nostra contributes regularly to the Voices of Culture structured dialogue between the cultural sector in the European Union and the European Commission.
+Europa Nostra is among the 37 pan-European Networks of culture and creative organisations, financed by Creative Europe programme and working to strengthen the competitiveness and diversity of the European cultural and creative sectors.
+In 2023, Europa Nostra hosted the second Focus Meeting of this Creative Europe Networks.

 Since 2002, Europa Nostra has been organising the European Heritage Awards / Europa Nostra Awards in partnership with the European Commission.
-Europa Nostra is also a partner in different EU-funded cooperation projects, such as ILUCIDARE, funded by the European Commission’s framework programme for research and innovation Horizon 2020, as well as Food is Culture and Cultural Heritage in Action, both financed by the Creative Europe of the European Union.
+Europa Nostra has been a partner in varioust EU-funded cooperation projects, such as IMPACTOUR and ILUCIDARE, funded by the European Commission’s framework programme for research and innovation Horizon 2020, as well as MERITA, Food is Culture and Cultural Heritage in Action, co-funded by the Creative Europe programme of the European Union.

 Related documents